KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 \mathrm{Spec}(H_c + H_e) = \{0\}
 \]

-on the paired eigenmodes, confirming that CP represents spectral resolution toward zero.
+on the paired eigenmodes — confirming that CP represents **structural cancellation** of paired modes, not ontological nullity.
+The convergence is resolution into stillness, not annihilation of structure.

 ### 5.4 Weighted Operator Manifestation